A new era in Nuclear Medicine at the Montreal General Hospital

 “I also wish to recognize Isabelle Dubé, our former manager of adult Nuclear Medicine services, for her dedication in the project's early stages.
 The collective efforts of these individuals, along with the entire team, have been essential in bringing our vision of this state-of-the-art Nuclear Medicine unit to life.”

-The reopening of the unit marks a new chapter in medical imaging at MGH, promising better service, advanced diagnostic tools, and greater access to Nuclear Medicine services for patients.
+The reopening of the unit marks a new chapter in medical imaging at the MGH, promising better service, advanced diagnostic tools, and greater access to Nuclear Medicine services for patients.